WesternGamer/CustomLoadingBackgrounds/README.md

 NOTE: Only `.wmv` files are accepted.
 Any other files not ending in `.wmv` will be ignored. `.WMV` will not work.

+NOTE: Remove all image files in `LoadingScreenBackgroundImages\MainMenuScreenBackgroundImages` or custom videos will not work.

 1. Go to `C:\Users\[Your Username]\AppData\Roaming\SpaceEngineers\LoadingScreenBackgroundImages\MainMenuScreenBackgroundVideos`.
 2. Paste your images here.
 File name does not matter; file name must end in `.wmv`.
 3. You are done!